TKomericki/Rhetos-wiki/Data-migration.md

 Custom downgrade data-migration scripts are supported since Rhetos v4.3.

-The data migration in Rhetos allows custom SQL scripts to be executed when "downgrading" database to an older version of the Rhetos applications.
+The data migration in Rhetos allows custom SQL scripts to be executed when "downgrading" database to an older version of the application.

 * Note that in production environment the downgrade is relatively rare event, but in development and test environments it can be a common occurrence, for example when switching between different